Hanna Hertelendy: Family

 Hertelendy was the third and last wife of film star Robert Walker, whom she married on July 27, 1949.
 Walker died at the age of 32 in 1951, reportedly due to an allergic reaction to a drug administered by his psychiatrist.
-Hertelendy was married four times; her last husband was Hungarian-American actor Stephen Bekassy.
-She had one child, from her marriage to William Kerwin, with whom she was married from 1953 until their 1958 divorce.
+Hertelendy was married five times; her last husband was Hungarian-American actor Stephen Bekassy.
+She had one child, from her marriage to William Kerwin, to whom she was married from 1953 until their 1958 divorce.

 Death

 She died in her West Hollywood, California home on May 15, 2008, aged 88.